When the heat of summer hits and everything seems to droop a bit, it’s nice to some color backup.

 Clumps of coarse oblong leaves and can grow to a height of 4 feet.
 The coneflower is aggressive and might need some place to grow.

 Once you allow it, you won’t regret.
 They grow incredibly fast and attract butterflies and birds to your garden.

 Gaura is drought-tolerant plant with blooms flowers that cluster like butterflies.
 They have tall spikes and can achieve a height of 2-1/2 – 4 feet tall.

 More on Gaura plant care

 They bloom feathery, rose-colored spirals that fade to beige at the top of the clumps and have brown foliage.
 Grown as an annual plant in cold regions.
 These annuals incorporate well beside the Gloriosa daisy or the Purple coneflower.

 Simply known as Yarrow, this can be the ideal flower to plant for the summer.
 It adapts well to the weather and requires minimal care.

 It blooms generously with tight bunches of deep yellow flowers.
 This plant achieves a height of 2 feet.
 You can pair it with a plant that has blue flowers or foliage.

-These partly cone or bell-shaped flowers is ordinarily known as Snapdragon or beardtongues and is ideal for the summer season.
+These partly cone or bell-shaped flowers is ordinarily known as beardtongues and is ideal for the summer season.
 Penstemons need space as they dislike being crowded together.

 For those people who love to see hummingbirds tour their gardens, this is an ideal plant you can use to attract them.
 Plant them near a terrace or window as they can grow up to 3 feet tall.